jmau111-org/wireless_security/README.md

 ### Underrated strategies

-#### Basic physical protection
+#### Use a safe location

-Basically, if the device holds sensitive data (e.g., credit cards, confidential documents), then keep it in a secure location.
+If the device holds sensitive data (e.g., credit cards, confidential documents), then keep it in a secure location.

 Although, it might be problematic in real-world conditions, as people use smartphones for everything and anything, from entertainment to payments and administrative procedures.

+To another perspective, it's essential to pair devices in a safe location, as some attacks specifically target the first connection to intercept data and forge security keys.

 #### Disable WPS